persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - click on the 'Central tendency' button of the diagram
     - a wizard appears, click on Cancel

-- click twice on the 'Limit state definition' button of the diagram
+- click on the 'Limit state definition' button of the diagram
-    - 2 windows appears
+    - a window appears
     - the 'Reliability' button of the diagram is enabled

+- redo the previous action

 - click on the 'Reliability' button of the diagram
     - a wizard appears, there are 2 items in the combo box in Limit state group box, click on Cancel